How Is Remote Work Changing The Workforce?

 Higher employee retention.

 Beyond the advantage of attracting new talent, offering a strong remote work policy can also help incentivize your current employees to stay with your company.
-It's true—74% of employees say a remote work option would increase their willingness to stay with their current company, and results presented in a Gallup study suggest that 54% of employees would leave their current employer for one who offers more flexibility.
+It's true - a Reimagined Workplace Survey from 2023 said that remote and hybrid options result in higher retention rates, and research presented in a Gallup study suggest that 54% of employees would leave their current employer for one who offers more flexibility.
 Giving employees ranges in terms of work location and hours is a relatively low-cost benefit and employee retention strategy to leverage.

 Reduced overhead costs.